Kailash-Sankar/use-websocket-lite/README.md

 ## Usage

-The hook does only an essneital set of tasks, it's kept minimal so that it can be adopted and used easily.
+The hook does only an essential set of tasks, it's kept minimal so that it can be adopted and used easily to learn websockets.

 ### Params